hwdsl2/openvpn-install/README.md

 After setup, you can run the script again to manage users or uninstall OpenVPN.

+[OpenVPN clients](https://openvpn.net/vpn-client/) are available for Windows, macOS, iOS, Android and Linux.

 \* A cloud server, virtual private server (VPS) or dedicated server.

 ### Credits